rust-project-primer/book/src/ecosystem/errors.md

 ### The `Result` type

-In general, functions in Rust are fallible use the `Result` return type to signify this.
+In general, fallible functions in Rust use the `Result` return type to signify this.
+It is an enumeration that represents either success with an expected result value `Ok(value)` or failure with an error `Err(error)`.

 If you have a common error type that you use in your application, then it is possible to make an alias of the `Result` type that defaults to your error type,